Ficool

 The two archangels groan at the mention of him.

 Ulrus raises an eyebrow.
 "I, too, am surprised they manage to irritate him.
-But then again, pride is the greatest enemy to religion"
+But then again, pride is the greatest enemy to religion~."

 'As much as I value Kailus.
 I cannot follow him like a love-sick puppy.'
 She looks over the selective routes.
 'There are many who collide with my personality; that being Ulrus, Chiro, and Buford.
 I long since practiced my religion, merely using it as a holiday rather than its intended purpose.
 For I have nothing to lose, but my sanity.
-From my standpoint, I'm more of an agnostic leaning towards atheism—a centrist to say.
+I'm more of an agnostic leaning towards atheism—a centrist to say.
 It's a difficult decision, but I'll see what Ulrus has to offer.'

 After the class is split into six groups, the teacher ensures their choice.
+"Are you sure this is you offer?
+You have thirty seconds to leave our group before we leave."

 Pymei mumbles back solemnly.
 "Yeah, he reminds me of him."

-Akiro tilts her head.
+Akiro easedrops.
 'Ooo~, teacher lore.'

-He turns back to his class with an open grin.
+Reinhard turns back to his class with an open grin.
 "DECISION IS UP.
 COME ON, STUDENTS TO OUR CARPET: NUMBER 44."

 Ulrus says in a blunt, sophisticated tone, "Carpet 1."

-Chiro's light voice shouts, "Carpet 67!"
+Chiro shouts, "Carpet 67!"

 Buford says with a bit of jazz, "Carpet 96!"